Chymyst/chymyst-core/docs/chymyst10.md

 It appears to be undesirable to allow this sort of non-determinism because it yields completely unpredictable results that the programmer is powerless to control.
-When we define a molecule as a DM, the intent is to distribute a given, fixed computation across different computers to obtain the result faster or to provide resilience to errors, rather than to produce random results that depend on network latencies and CPU loads.
+When we define a molecule as a DM, the intent is to obtain a desired result via a distributed and concurrent computation, rather than to produce random results that depend on network latencies and CPU loads.

 Therefore, `Chymyst` requires that all DCM peers should define _identical Scala code_ for reactions that consume a given distributed molecule such as `a()`.